ava-labs/avalanche-docs/docs/quickstart/fund-a-local-test-network.md

 ### Integrate with MetaMask

-To see this account on Metamask, follow these steps:
+To see this account on MetaMask, follow these steps:

-- Set up Metamask by using the info below:
+- Set up MetaMask by using the info below:

   - **Network Name**: Avalanche Local C-Chain
   - **New RPC URL**: [http://127.0.0.1:9650/ext/bc/C/rpc](http://127.0.0.1:9650/ext/bc/C/rpc)